Moataz-rabia/deephy/README.md

 ### Prerequisites

 Make sure you have Node.js and npm installed on your machine.
+You can download and install them from [Node.js official website](https://nodejs.org/).

 ### Installation

-1. Clone the repository:
+1. Install Vue CLI globally:
     ```bash
+    npm install -g @vue/cli
+    ```

+2. Clone the repository:
+    ```bash
     git clone <repository-url>
     ```

-2. Navigate to the project directory:
+3. Navigate to the project directory:
     ```bash
     cd deephy
     ```

-3. Install the dependencies:
+4. Install the dependencies:
     ```bash
     npm install
     ```